-James Cagney's ability to embrace both comedic and dramatic roles alike made him one of Hollywood's top stars of all time.
+James Cagney's ability to embrace both comedic and dramatic roles made him one of Hollywood's top stars.
 In 1943, he took home the Oscar for Best Actor for his performance in Yankee Doodle Dandy—and in that same year, he also starred in Johnny Come Lately.
-And for more on the major award-winners, check out The 15 Worst Movies Starring Oscar-Winning Actors.

 1944: Humphrey Bogart

-Humphrey Bogart was one of the biggest male icons of the 1940s.
-Following his appearance in 1942's Casablanca, Hollywood finally saw that Bogart could play something other than a hardcore gangster, leading to his being cast in the 1944 film To Have and Have Not.
-It was during the filming of this flick that he met Lauren Bacall, whom he eventually fell in love with and married.
+Humphrey Bogart was one of the biggest male icons of the '40s.
+Following his appearance in 1942's Casablanca, Hollywood finally saw that Bogart could play something other than a hardcore gangster, leading to him being cast in the 1944 film To Have and Have Not.
+It was during the filming of this flick that he met Lauren Bacall, who he fell in love with and married.

 1945: Dana Andrews

-Dana Andrews was a leading actor all throughout the 1940s.
+Dana Andrews was a leading actor throughout the decade.
 But 1945's massive hit State Fair showed that the typically dramatic actor had some musical chops too.
-And for more entertainment trivia sent right to your inbox, sign up for our daily newsletter.

 1946: James Stewart

 Following his notable performances in Mr. Smith Goes to Washington and The Philadelphia Story, James Stewart truly solidified his place as a leading actor in Hollywood when he starred in 1946's It's a Wonderful Life.
-Even today, the film is considered one of the most classic Christmas movies of all time.
+That film is still one of the most beloved Christmas movies of all time.

 1947: Jackie Robinson

 In 1947, Jackie Robinson played his first game with the Brooklyn Dodgers.
-But that first game—and Robinson's subsequent career in baseball—was about so much more than athletics.
-He broke down barriers for African Americans who were discriminated against in the sport.
+But that first game—and Robinson's subsequent career in professional baseball—was about so much more than athletics.
+He broke down barriers for all Black players.

 1948: Ed Sullivan

 The Ed Sullivan Show first aired on national television in 1948.
-Hosted by eponymous reporter and TV personality Ed Sullivan, the show brought live rock and roll music to American homes every Sunday night.
-"Its first broadcast made music history when Broadway composers Richard Rodgers and Oscar Hammerstein II gave the world its first taste of the score from their upcoming musical, South Pacific," according to History.
+Hosted by reporter and TV personality Ed Sullivan, the show brought live music to American homes every Sunday night.
 The show—and its host—continued to be household staples for 23 years.

 1949: Laurence Olivier